Dedicated to the Schmidt Family, Karl, Anna, Bruno, Ossi, Oskar, Erika, Anni, and my mother, Gisela

 “But I don’t have the proper tools.”
 I rubbed my knuckles.
 “I’m all thumbs, sitting at a dining room table instead of a clockmaker’s workbench.
 I’ll never get it to fit.”

 “You think the clockmakers in Elbogen had it any better?” the clock sneered.
 “Pliers and benches don’t make clocks.
 Clocks are made by steady hands guided by experience and resolve.”

 I took a breath, salvaged another of my wife’s jewelry loops and picked up the wire with the pliers.
 The tiny mounting hole waited for me as unapproachable as ever.
-I was getting tired.
+I was having a hard time keeping my tools steady.
 Both hands were shaking.
-It was hard to focus.
 The wire swayed around the hole, bumping into the bracket . . .